Keyfactor/idnomic-caplugin/docsource/idnomic.md

 - Confirm the client certificate has permissions to call `search_for_certificates`
 - Verify network connectivity and timeout settings
 - For large certificate databases, consider adjusting synchronization schedules
+- If certificates from the wrong issuing CA appear under a Logical CA, verify the **IssuerDnFilter** value is a unique substring that only matches the intended CA's Issuer DN
+- If no certificates sync when a filter is configured, enable Trace logging and check the `filtered out by IssuerDnFilter` messages to verify the filter value matches the certificate Issuer DN
+- The IssuerDnFilter set via the dedicated configuration field takes precedence over the `||issuerdnfilter=` endpoint URL suffix

 ## Test Cases